Tyler-F28/python/python01aTasks (1).md

 **Questions:**
-a) What's wrong with this algorithm? it doesn't actual do the caulculations itself
+a) What's wrong with this algorithm? it doesn't actual do the calculations itself
 b) How would you fix it?
 replace step three with a step that makes it compare the numbers
 c) Write a corrected version that works for ANY two numbers